 32. Embed a document to your web page

-It’s time to unveil a lessor known — but super handy — point from our Office 365 tips and tricks for OneDrive for Business.
+It’s time to unveil a lesser-known — but super handy — point from our Office 365 tips and tricks for OneDrive for Business.
 You can embed documents directly to your website or blog in just a few clicks.
-Whether it’s a presentation, document, or spreadsheet you want you readers to be able to click and view, it’s easy to share it with them on your site.
+Whether it’s a presentation, document, or spreadsheet you want your readers to be able to click and view, it’s easy to share it with them on your site.
 Embedding your file also makes for a dynamic, professional layout.
-To embed a document, just click the box next to the name of the document, right click, and press Embed then Generate.
-You will get a HTML code that you’ll be able to copy and paste to your website.
+To embed a document, just click the box next to the name of the document, right-click, and press Embed then Generate.
+You will get an HTML code that you’ll be able to copy and paste to your website.
 Voilà!